SkyeVault/HomeSchool/README.md

-# HomeSchool
-# Homeschool Coding & Engineering Curriculum for Ember
+# Homeschool Coding & Engineering Curriculum

 ## Overview
-This repository is designed as a **progressive homeschool program** for Ember, spanning from infancy to high school.
-The curriculum focuses on **computer programming, engineering, mathematics, and reading**, scaling with her age to provide a well-rounded understanding of computing and problem-solving while also covering all traditional subjects as required by Pennsylvania homeschooling laws.
+This repository is designed as a **progressive homeschool program**, spanning from infancy to high school.
+The curriculum focuses on **computer programming, engineering, mathematics, and reading**, scaling with age to provide a well-rounded understanding of computing and problem-solving while also covering all traditional subjects as required by Pennsylvania homeschooling laws.

 ## Instructional Requirements (Pennsylvania Home Education Program)
 - **Annual Instruction Hours:**